kexiZeroing/kexiZeroing.github.io/src/blog/http-connection-caching-http2.md

 To ensure that the latest versions of resources will always be transferred, it's common practice to make the default `Cache-Control` value include `no-cache`.
 In addition, if the service implements cookies and the content is personalized for each user, `private` must be given too.

 **`no-cache` means don’t use the response without validating, even if it’s still fresh.** It does not prevent the storing of responses but instead prevents the reuse of responses without revalidation.
-If you don't want a response stored in any cache, use `no-store`.
+If you don't want a response stored in any cache, use `no-store`. `no-store` is the nuclear option.
+It instructs every cache – browser, proxy, CDN – not to keep a copy at all.
+This is correct for highly sensitive data (e.g. banking), but overkill for most use cases.

+`must-revalidate` means once stale, the response must be revalidated before use.

 `s-maxage` is similar to `max-age` but it applies to proxies (CDN) instead of clients.
 Web proxy caches work on the same principle, but a much larger scale.
 Use `public` and `s-maxage` for general resources, which generate shared cache for every user, and only the first user needs to wait on response.